-In her speech, Ms Fisher, who was elected to the South Australia Senate in 2007, said she was stepping down so she could deal with her depression.
+In her speech, Ms Fisher, who was elected to the South Australia Senate in 2007, said she wanted to step down, so she could deal with her depression.

-In her eight-minute speech to parliament she noted her contribution to a number of policy directions.
+Her eight-minute speech to Parliament also noted her contribution to a number of policy directions.

 Of course I carry deep sorrow that my now infamous depression has taken me to a point where I can no longer ask the community to support me in the Senate, a position of trust where consistency and predictability of conduct must be a given,” she said.

 It’s been a privilege to participate in senate committees and I tried to do my bit and uphold the integrity of Senate processes.